MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdkgenerator/quickstart.md

 - Find the script that matches the SDK you wish to build (EX unity_build.bat).
 - Double-click that file.

-If you wish to build an new SDK, you may need to build a new .bat file using the instructions in the next section.
+If you want to build a new SDK, you may need to build a new .bat file using the instructions in the next section.

 Finally, you must supply a list of targets to generate, and the directory to generate them to.